ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

   (total: number) => total * (1 - discountRate);
 ```

-Now, we compose these functions into a single workflow:
+Now, we compose these utility functions into a single workflow:
 ```typescript
 // Domain-specific logic derived from reusable utility functions const applyStandardDiscount = applyDiscount(0.2);